toUpperCase78/real-racing-3-vehicles/README.md

 ## My Car Wishlist

-If the developers continued delivering updates on a regular basis, these were the cars on my wishlist; to be purchasable and driveable in Real Racing 3 (as some of them have already been carried out):
+If the developers continued delivering updates on a regular basis, these were the cars on my wishlist; to be purchasable and driveable in Real Racing 3 (luckily, some of them have already been carried out in previous updates):

 - [ ] Abarth 124 Spider
 - [ ] Abarth 500